acfr/RobustNeuralNetworks.jl/docs/src/examples/lbdn_curvefit.md

-# Modelling a Curve with LBDN
+# Fitting a Curve with LBDN

 For our first example, let's fit a Lipschitz-bounded Deep Network (LBDN) to a curve in one dimension.
 Consider the multiple sine-wave function below as an example.
 ```math